Restaurants in North End

 north-end

 Take Walks Ultimate Boston Food Tour in Boston since 2010 covers the North End and Boston Public Market.
-Eight tastings, freedom-trail history overlay, small-group format capped at 12.
+Eight tastings, freedom-trail history overlay.

 Tip: Pre-purchase tickets four weeks out.
 The tour caps at 12 and includes priority skip-the-line access at Mike's Pastry.